David Bowen BSc Hons

 Looks to the future, builds on the past

-Training and energy enable creative solutions to complex problems
+Expertise and energy that enables creative solutions to complex problems

 Able to communicate effectively at all levels of an organisation